 Alcohol-removed wines are alcohol-free substitutes for people avoiding alcohol for one reason or another.

-You might have read all about whether there are safe levels of drinking while pregnant.
-However, no amount of alcohol has been proven safe, and there is no safe time to drink alcohol while pregnant.
+Is it safe to drink alcohol while pregnant?
+Despite discussions around “safe levels” of alcohol for pregnant women, no amount of alcohol has been proven safe to drink while pregnant.
 Even one glass of wine might be dangerous for the healthcare of your growing baby.